This is What I learned from a 10-day silent Vipassana meditation retreat

 · Spending ten days without talking to anyone was not hard as I thought it would and I actually liked it.
 Ironically when I finally did open my mouth on the 10th day when the vow of silence was over I had lost my voice.

-If you are wondering how much it costs to do a Vipassana meditation course the answer is it doesn’t cost anything.
+If you are wondering how much it costs to do a Vipassana meditation retreat the answer is it doesn’t cost anything.
 Yes, you read that right.

 All expenses for conducting the course are met by donations from previous participants.
 However, you can choose to make a voluntary donation of any amount once the course is over.